 Skoda Fabia review

-The Skoda Fabia has always had space and value high on its list of attractions and this latest Fabia offers even more space and practical features.
-However, prices have taken a hike, although they’re offset slightly by plenty of spec.
+The Skoda Fabia - now in its third generation - is well known for being spacious, comfortable and good value for money, and this latest Fabia doesn’t dissapoint.
+It gets more interior space and handy practical storage solutions.
+However, prices have taken a hike, although they’re offset slightly by the better standard equipment.

-There’s a wide range of engines, comfort-orientated ride and excellent refinement.
-A super-frugal Fabia Greenline is on the way, plus a Fabia Monte Carlo with a dash of sporting style, if not the pace.
+If you need even more space then an updated Fabia Estate is just around the corner - and there’s a super-frugal Fabia Greenline on the way too.
+And with the addition of a Fabia Monte Carlo, which adds a dash of sporting style (but not the pace to match) the line up is complete.
 Skoda says it has to maintain the distinction between it and VW and that’s apparent in the hard plastics inside – it looks smart enough, but there isn’t a soft-touch finish to be found anywhere.

 Our choice: Skoda Fabia 1.2 TSI 90PS SE